LibrariesHacked/helibtech/research-management/cris-rims.md

 ### CRIS / RIMS and institutional repositories

 CRIS / RIMS systems were traditionally based on integration with institutional repositories as outlined above.
-However, increasingly solutions are now offering integrative institutional repository functionality
+However, increasingly solutions are now offering integrative institutional repository functionality removing the need for a separate IR.
+Elsevier's Pure offers an integrated repository as part of its base solution whilst Worktribe offers an integrative repository as an add-on module.

+Such CRIS / repository systems may be appealing for institutions wishing to remove the overhead and complexity of maintaining separate systems.
+However, it should be noted that the benefits of such systems are dependent on what the institution chooses to use their repository for.
+For example, due to all content being linked to specific researcher profiles,  integrative CRIS / repository systems are not designed for storing non-research outputs.

 ## CRIS / RIMS in the UK